1173710208/SQMCWHC_reservation_miniprogram/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This sections shows how you may set up this project locally.
+This section shows how you may set up this project locally.
 To get a local copy up and running follow these simple steps.

 ### Installation